Rippling/OpenAPIDocs/docs/Getting-Started/c-Partners.md

 Once the integration has been built against Rippling’s sandbox environment, use this [Airtable Submission Form](https://airtable.com/shrQa3q3bkeuK6lTQ) to upload videos that demonstrate the end-to-end implementation of all installation flows in Sandbox.

 Make sure to select ‘Sandbox’ in the Airtable form when submitting the demo videos for the Sandbox integration.
+On a high level, you will have to include details regarding the following items when submitting the form for Sandbox:
+- **Demo videos:** Please upload videos that demonstrate the end-to-end implementation of all installation flows in Sandbox.
+- **Details regarding integration:** We require you to answer a series of questions that will help provide more context on the integration.
+This may be shared with potential customers, so please ensure to answer the questions as accurately as possible.

 ### 3. Build the Integration against Rippling's Production environment